BenD0G/photoframe/README.md

 For displaying a PCloud gallery on a screen.

 # Notes on Building
 It seems like the target we're aiming for is `armv7-unknown-linux-gnueabihf`.
-Cross-compilation only seems to work by using the `cross` tool and manually adding a dependency on `openssl` with a `vendored` feature.
+Cross-compilation only seems to work by using the `cross` tool and manually adding a dependency on `openssl` with a `vendored` feature (which compiles and statically links to its own `openssl`).
 Build with
 ```
 cross build --release --target=armv7-unknown-linux-gnueabihf
 ```